zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

 </details>

-We have now constructed a domain specific language with which we can realise the snippet from the teaser listed in the beginning of these instructions!
+We have now constructed a domain-specific language with which we can realize the snippet from the teaser listed at the beginning of these instructions!